rafyte/How-To-Gains/README.md

 Once you can perform 12 perfect-form reps of a progression (or hold with perfect form for 20 seconds, if it's a hold), move to the next progression up when you do your next workout.
 If you can perform 12 perfect-reps of the highest progression, it's time to add weights.

+If you start with the Pull/Legs pairs one day, start with the Push/Legs pairs the next workout day and alternate each workout.

 ### Strength Routine

 #### Warmup